jdermody/brightwire/README.md

 Install-Package BrightWire.Net4
 ```

-To install the CUDA version (x64 only) use:
+To add CUDA support (x64 only) use:

 ```
 Install-Package BrightWire.CUDA.Net4.x64
 ```
-The CUDA version is a superset of the standard version.

 Note: When using the CUDA version, make sure that the /LinearAlgebra/cuda/kernel.ptx file's is copied to the output directory (Properties/Copy To Output Directory).